-For District and Subordinate Courts, the new e-filing version 3.0 has been launched on 9th April 2021 and is accessible on https://filing.ecourts.gov.in.
+The new e-filing 3.0 Portal was inaugurated on 9th April 2021 and is accessible on https://filing.ecourts.gov.in.
 In the new version, new tab is provided which allows Advocates and litigants to record their oath with in-system video recording while uploading documents.
 The new version has also provided new dashboard including the options of my partners, Case Filing, Vakalatnama, pleading, e-payments, applications and portfolio.
 Help section provided in the new version provides tutorial videos, FAQ and user manual.
-It also provides option to litigant to send offer to the Advocates.
+It also provided option to litigant to send offer to the Advocates.
 The new portal also provides the option of indexing of the documents for the Advocates.

 To promote eFiling, all Central & State Government departments including the PSUs have been requested to use e filing in all commercial disputes coming up in the commercial courts.
 Instructions have been issued by eCommittee to all HCs to ensure that all Government litigation should be e-filed by January 2022.
 A similar communication has also been shared by the DoJ to all Ministries requesting to use e filing in all Government litigation by January 2022.